 A year later, Randlett entered an agreement with the University of Washington Press to take photos focused on Pacific Northwest landscapes, art, artists, and architecture for their publications.

 “I still get chills when an image appears and I’m able to catch it on film,” said Randlett in an article on Whitman College’s website.
 “I suppose I like to shoot landscapes most of all.
 The coastal light in the Northwest — there’s nothing like it.”

 Throughout her life, Randlett also took photos of artists such as Morris Graves, Mark Tobey, Jacob Lawrence, and George Tsutakawa, as well as writers such as Tom Robbins, Henry Miller, and Colleen McElroy.

 Through dedication and her creative spirit, Randlett forged a prolific career in photography.
 So prolific in fact, that Don Ellegood, former director of the University of Washington Press, called her “beyond question the leading photographer in the Northwest.”

-Randlett’s photography will live on in history, showing the beauty of the Pacific Northwest and the artists who were inspired by that beauty.
-But above all, like many other female artists, she has fought the discrimination that has been prevalent in the workplace and art world.
+Randlett’s photography will live on in history, showing the beauty of the Pacific Northwest.
+But above all she fought the discrimination that has been prevalent in the workplace and art world.
 She challenged the status quo and demanded an equal place.

 Female artists have played a vital role in the formation of art throughout history.
 Often those contributions are forgotten or overshadowed.
-It’s important to remember the contributions of women artists—their work serves not only as a history lesson, but as inspiration for many young women now, and into the future.
+Yet their work serves not only as a history lesson but as inspiration for many young women now and into the future.